COVID-19 Grading Update - 2020 Spring Term

 - A student is missing from my roster?
 If the student was a late add after rosters were created, contact the Grades Team at 412-624-7623.

-- When can I add my upload my grades from Blackboard to PeopleSoft?
+- When can I add/upload my grades to Canvas?
 Grades cannot be imported from Canvas until PeopleSoft grade rosters have been generated.

 Submitting and Approving Grade Change Requests